 Here are some of the main hormones that affect setpoint and diabesity.

-Your fat cells produce a hormone called leptin, which signals your brain when it has had enough food.
+Your fat cells produce this hormone, which signals your brain when it has had enough food.
 As your fat stores rise, more leptin is secreted.
 The brain responds by making you feel full and fidgety so that you unconsciously eat less and exercise more.
 When your fat levels fall, so do your leptin levels.
 Your brain responds by making you feel hungry so that you’ll eat more, and it makes you feel lethargic so that you burn less.

 Leptin is what drives your motivation to eat and move, not willpower.